 - Chinese heat packs: You can find these in chemists in China and they’re quite cheap.
 They’re self heating adhesives that you can stick to your body on cold days.
 As a bonus they’re also used to put on sore muscles.

 - Camera + 2-3 batteries + charger.
+I use the Sony a6500 + 19mm f/2.8 and would 100% recommend it.
 Remember the cold will make you go through your batteries faster, so bring more than normal especially if going somewhere with a temperature in the minuses.

 - 2-3x 8 or 16gb memory cards: It’s better to spread your pictures out across memory cards incase one gets broken or lost.

 - Portable battery charger / power bank.
 Incase you’re phone dies when you need it, having a portable charger is always handy and they’re pretty cheap.
 Note: if you fly internally, or when you leave China, customs will take these from you.
 I haven’t had any problems getting them into China though, it seems to just be a rule enforced by Chinese officials if you get onto a flight in China.

 - Adapter for plugs so you can charge your electronics.
 I personally love this one – see price.